omnilaboratory/obd/README.md

 	"recipient_peer_id":"bob"
     }
 ```
-OBD creats the complete message for Alice and route it to Bob:
+OBD creats the complete message for Alice and routes it to Bob:
 ```
 {
 	"type":-32,